darideveloper/daridev-docs/src/content/docs/frontend/deploy-astro-coolify.md

 ## 1. Update Package.json to use node 20

-For both (SSR and SSG), add this to Package.json, after 'dependencies' section:
+For both (SSR and SSG), add this to Package.json, after 'dependencies' section, if not already set:

 ```json
 {